Texas Health Catalyst: Application

 - Improve your chances of grant (NIH, NSF, SBIR), foundation and private funding: A better understanding of commercial viability and sustainability can improve chances of success when seeking federal and foundation grants including R01s.
 Most granting organizations now look for these aspects in addition to novelty and technical feasibility.
-The program also offers access to the National Science Foundation’s Innovation Corps regional program, which can be a big plus when seeking NIH or NSF funding.
+The program also offers access to the National Science Foundation’s Innovation Corps regional program — see a related blog post — which can be a big plus when seeking NIH or NSF funding.
 If a startup is created, the program also offers connections to private investors in its network.

 - Maximize the impact of your research: UT Austin is a top-tier research institution whose researchers come up with cutting-edge discoveries often.
 But there is a wide chasm between early research and impact thanks to huge challenges involved in taking a health product to market.
 The program can help you map out this journey and bring in the right resources at the right time to achieve impact.

 - Seed funding (only for Phase 2 awards): Select projects receive in-kind support and/or anywhere from $5,000 to $50,000 in milestone-based seed funding or support.
 Awards may include support for prototype design or testing/clinical validation; proof-of-concept experiments including animal studies aimed at acquiring specific data needed to get to the next inflection point for commercialization; and/or consulting services and connections to clinical collaborators, industry partners, potential licensees and funding sources.